ninuxorg/nodeshot/docs/topics/manual_install.rst

 **************

 .. warning::
-    This file describes how to install nodeshot on **Ubuntu Server 13.10** and **Debian 7** (other versions of ubuntu and debian should work as well).
+    This file describes how to install nodeshot on **Ubuntu Server 13.10**, **Ubuntu Server 14.04 LTS** and **Debian 7** (other versions of ubuntu and debian should work as well with minor tweaks).

-    Other Linux distribution will be good as well but you will have to use the package names according to your distribution package manager.
+    Other Linux distributions will be good as well but you will have to use the package names according to your distribution package manager.

 Other linux distributions will work as well but you will need to find the right